Want To Go Blonde Like Selena Gomez? Read This First

-No matter how deeply you crave the bleached hair du jour of Selena Gomez, Zoë Kravitz, Gigi Hadid, and pretty much every other A-lister right now — if you are starting from a place of dark brown ends, emerging from the salon a full-blown blonde is going to take some work.
+No matter how deeply you crave the bleached strands of Selena Gomez, Zoë Kravitz, Gigi Hadid, and pretty much every other A-lister right now — if you are starting from a place of dark brown hair, emerging from the salon a full-blown blonde is going to take some work.
 We're talking nine hours, 300 foils, eight bowls of bleach, and not one, but two round-the-clock hairstylists kind of work.

 Advertisement